 Step 4: Tenderloins

-To access the elk’s tenderloins, you’ll need to gut it.
 Carefully cut through the muscle of the elk’s belly.
-Start at the sternum when you’re ready to cut into the animal’s abdominal cavity.
+Start at the sternum when you’re ready to cut into the abdominal cavity.
 This minimizes the chances that you’ll poke the intestines or stomach.

 Cut until you have enough space to fit your hand inside the abdomen.
 Then, use one hand to slice south through the rest while using your free hand to push the guts out of the way.

-Once you’ve cut through the ribcage and removed the guts, you can access the tenderloin.
+Once you’ve cut through the ribcage and removed the guts, you can access the tenderloin easily.
 It’ll be adjacent to the ribs and spine.
 Use your knife to cut along the spine, using the bones as your guide.

 Step 5: Ribs

-And now, you’ve learned how to field dress an elk.
-Make sure you have a cooler handy to keep the meat fresh while you head home.
-If you’ve been wondering how to butcher an elk, I hope this post scratched that itch.
+And now you’ve learned how to field dress an elk.
+Ensure you have a cooler handy to keep the meat fresh while you head home.
+If you’ve wondered how to butcher an elk, I hope this post scratched that itch.

 Happy hunting.